 Getting blackout curtains or making sure that your bed is out of the sun’s direct line can help.

-In 2019, the skin care industry will see an estimated $130 billion dollars of global sales, in the form of lotions, fillers, serums, and scrubs.
-But while we often spend a lot of our time layering and lasering our skin, paying attention to how we treat our skin during sleeping hours shouldn’t be overlooked.
+While we often spend a lot of our time layering and lasering our skin, paying attention to how we treat our skin during sleeping hours shouldn’t be overlooked.

-It’s not just for a glow or looking youthful, it’s about maintaining your health in body, mind, and skin for years to come.
+It’s not just for a glow or looking youthful; it’s about maintaining your health in body, mind, and skin for years to come.
 A few wrinkles never hurt anyone — in fact, they’re usually a sign of happy years lived.